Photo courtesy of Nonindigenous

 Less than half a century ago doctors believed babies didn't feel

-know otherwise and even a routine circumcision is done with some
+otherwise and even a routine circumcision is done with some sort

-sort of topical anesthesia.
-Most people today would say "duh!"
+of topical anesthesia.
+Most people today would say "duh!" and be

-and be horrified at doctor's past ignorance.
-Please don't say,
+horrified at doctor's past ignorance.
+Please don't say, PhD or no,

-PhD or no, that you KNOW what fish feel.
-Both logic and common
+that you KNOW what fish feel.
+Both logic and common sense, would

-sense, would indicate that anything with a nervous system feels
+indicate that anything with a nervous system feels some sort of

-some sort of pain and discomfort.
-And higher, more complicated
+pain and discomfort.
+And higher, more complicated animals, like

-animals, like mammals, birds, fish, perhaps even reptiles, are
+mammals, birds, fish, perhaps even reptiles, are capable of feeling

 This is a rebuttal to the first comment placed on this website.